CasianovDenis/PasswordManager/README.md

 Password was encrypted using cipher AES Rijndael.
 String data was encoded in base64.

-- In this project are connected SMTP protocol for send one time password in the email,when user want log in account
+- In this project are connected SMTP protocol for send one time password in the user email

 - Entity framework are using for work with database data PostgresSQL.